IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 - [Criticism by Graham Oppy and my reply](#criticism-by-graham-oppy-and-my-reply)
 - [Conclusion](#conclusion)

+**Note**: I thought I had recently proposed this argument.
+But on [4th October 2021](http://www.wall.org/~aron/blog/comparing-religions-v-historical-accounts/#comment-2651147){:target="_blank"}, I already posted this as a comment in a blog post by Aron Wall.

 ## Introduction

 I will try to make a nonrigorous argument just like the original one by [Anselm of Canterbury](https://en.wikipedia.org/wiki/Ontological_argument#Anselm){:target="_blank"}.
 I will mention [at the end](#rigour) about a possible rigorous version like [Gödel's ontological argument](https://en.wikipedia.org/wiki/G%C3%B6del%27s_ontological_proof){:target="_blank"}.